dceddia/snapshot-testing-apis-talk/slides.md

 Note:

-"We TOLD you about it in standup"

-And there was a slack message
+And there was a slack message too

-And your boss chimes in like:
+And your boss is like:

-yeah didn't you see that?
+yeah didn't you see that message?

 ---

 <img src="lumbergh.jpg" class="lumbergh"/>

 Note:

-So now you're wondering who's really to blame here, and starting to think it might be you.
+* at this point you're starting to accept that this is... probably your fault after all.

 ---